 Starting with Oracle Database 12c Release 2 (12.2), the default database character set of a database created from the General Purpose/Transaction Processing or the Data Warehousing template is Unicode AL32UTF8.
-Oracle recommends that you use Unicode AL32UTF8 as the database character set.

 Unicode is the universal character set that supports most of the currently spoken languages of the world.
 It also supports many historical scripts (alphabets).
 Unicode is the native encoding of many technologies, including Java, XML, XHTML, ECMAScript, and LDAP.
 Unicode is ideally suited for databases supporting the Internet and the global economy.